svnlto/node-scaff/README.md

 This is a simple application scaffold to get started with node.js based application development.

-It doesn't impose any framework or the like on you.
+It doesn't impose any framework or the likes on you.
 But makes a few assumptions.
-Here are this things it makes use of:
+Here are the things it makes use of:

 * [Grunt][2]
 * [Travis][1]